mdryden/cfl-api.net/README.md

 ## Versioning

-- The version number for this project will match with the version number of the CFL API it fully supports.
+- The last 2 digits of the version number for this project will match with the version number of the CFL API it fully supports.
 See the release notes at http://api.cfl.ca/release-notes to determine which features are available.
+- The first digit of the version number represents the major version within this project.
+It will only be incremented when the library API is updated with a breaking change.

 ## Reporting issues

-Feel free to report any issues you find on the GitHub issue tracker.
+Feel free to report any issues you find on the GitHub issue tracker (https://github.com/pudds/cfl-api.net/issues).
 Comments are also welcome.

 When reporting issues, please ensure you have verified the underlying API call is returning the data you expect.
 For all API client classes, the LastRequestUrl will be populated with the actual api url which was created.
 You can paste this url into a browser or view the LastResponse property to see what the API returned.